kotidevaaja/eb-app-N/README.md

 # eb-app-N
-Elastic Beanstalk application, but not working
+Elastic Beanstalk application, but not working with python 3.12